Gulden Draak: Packaging

-Gulden Draak is packaged in 33, 75, and 150 centilitre bottles with a white plastic coating, and in kegs of 30 litres.
+Gulden Draak is packaged in 33, 75, and 150 centilitre glass bottles enveloped in white plastic, and in kegs of 30 litres.

-Origin

-The legend of the golden dragon (Gulden Draak) says that it was first featured on the prow of the ship with which the Norwegian king Sigurd Magnusson (Sigurd Jorsalfar) sailed in 1111 to go on a crusade.
-Sigurd offered the statue to the emperor of Constantinople (the current Istanbul) to put it on the cupola of the Hagia Sophia.
-Over a hundred years later, the Flemish count Baldwin IX had transported the show-piece to the Belgium regions.
-The Norwegian dragon ended up in the hands of Bruges.
-After the battle on the field of Beverhout in 1382, the inhabitants of Ghent took their spoils of war, including the dragon and put it on top of their Belfry, where all communal charters were kept.
-The dragon had to protect these documents and it was also the symbol of the freedom and might of the city.
-The brew-master gazed upon this statue and was founded with inspiration to create and thus name the ale.
-Dragon has no feet, don't ask why because a 5th generation brewery owner will not have a good answer.

 Variations

 The 10.5% abv Gulden Draak 9000 Quadruple is a pale quadrupel variant of the dark brown Gulden Draak.
 It is named after the postal code (9000) of the city of Ghent, Belgium.
 Three different kinds of malt are used in brewing; for secondary fermentation a wine yeast is used.
-Gulden Draak is packaged in a black bottle in volumes of 33, 75, and 150 centilitre, and in kegs of 30 litres.
+Gulden Draak is packaged in a black plastic enveloped bottle in volumes of 33, 75, and 150 centilitre, and in kegs of 30 litres.

 There is also Gulden Draak The Brewmasters Edition, where the regular Gulden Draak is left for a period in a used whiskey barrel.
 In addition, there is a 7.5% abv Gulden Draak Vintage.